adamcee/per-scholas-react-course/README.md

 ### Overview

 The index.html page linked above contains the skeleton of your site.
-We have created several useful CSS classes which it will be your job to add rules to, to bring them to life.
-For those who are interested we are using the [BEM CSS Methodology](https://en.bem.info/methodology/quick-start/), which is a great and industry-standard way to organize your CSS.
+We have created several useful CSS classes which you will define.
+For those who are interested we are using the [BEM CSS Methodology](https://en.bem.info/methodology/quick-start/), which is an industry-standard way to organize your CSS.

 For this project we are going to follow the basic page structure on the homepage of software engineer [Brittany Chiang](https://brittanychiang.com).

 **Fun fact - I found these sites [here](https://uxdesign.cc/sixteen-sick-portfolios-4159b3e2c235).
 I found that by Googling, a programmer's best friend.
 Always Be Googling!

-Our point is, though, that being a software developer means developing the skill of finding information - of figuring things out, and learning how to learn. **You should constantly be googling new terms/concepts during class, or, be writing them down to ask about and/or google later!**.
+Our point is, though, that being a software developer means developing the skill of finding information - of figuring things out, and learning how to learn.

+**You should constantly be googling new terms/concepts during class, or, be writing them down to ask about and/or google later!**.

-But, returning to the assignment, this page design has several key elements:
+Returning to the assignment, this page design for this homepage project has several key elements:

 1. Nav bar
 2. Center Column with: